Concerns Resolution

 Time scales not exceeding 10 working days should be agreed for each stage taking into consideration risk to the child.

-Step 1: Practitioner to Practitioner
+Stage 1: Practitioner to Practitioner

-• Immediately discuss with colleagues and own agency designated lead for safeguarding to clarify thinking and practice
+Immediately discuss with colleagues and own agency designated lead for safeguarding to clarify thinking and practice.

 • A clear written record should be kept and shared with everyone involved, this should include a clear evidence based reason for the disagreement.